Rhythm for Reading Online CPD complements and deepens the teaching of phonics

 FREE WEBINAR

-Discover the hidden links between rhythm, phonemes, attention and fluency
+Discover the hidden links between rhythm & fluency.

 It's obvious that rhythm is the organising factor in the development of language, so why not use rhythm to boost targeted support in the teaching of early reading?